learn-co-curriculum/redux-forms-codealong/readme.md

 };
 ```

-In our component, we could call something like `this.props.addTodo(this.state)`.
-Since `this.state` is an object with only one property, `text`.
+In our component, we could call something like `this.props.addTodo(this.state)`, since `this.state` is an object with only one property, `text`.

 Now we need to update the **render()** function of the **CreateTodo** component
 to call a callback on the submission of a form: